Daniel Penny charged with criminally negligent homicide, manslaughter in chokehold of Jordan Neely on subway in SoHo

 - Read More: Jordan Neely's loved ones, leaders pay final respects at funeral in Harlem: "Jordan was screaming for help"

+"All the evidence is that our client acted reasonably under the circumstances and that he was justified in the actions he took," attorney Steven Raiser said.

+"Daniel is a brave guy and continuing with his schooling.
+He's doing what he needs to do, staying close to his family.
+This is a very trying time for Danny," attorney Thomas Kenniff added

-Sources say if found guilty of the initial manslaughter charges, Penny could face up to 15 years behind bars -- although, the indictment could contain more or less serious charges.
+Sources say if found guilty of the initial manslaughter charge, Penny could face up to 15 years behind bars.

-The arraignment was held Wednesday morning at the State Supreme Court in Lower Manhattan.
+Penny's next court appearance is scheduled for Oct.
+25, the Manhattan DA said.

 for more features.